-- “Erasing the Stepmother Story: Frances Burney and Elizabeth Allen,” A Celebration of Frances Burney ed.
+- “Erasing the Stepmother Story: Frances Burney and Elizabeth Allen,” in A Celebration of Frances Burney, ed.
 Lorna J. Clark (Newcastle: Cambridge Scholars Press, 2007), pp. 57-73.

 - “Calamity Jane?
 Austen and Owen Wister’s The Virginian,” Persuasions: The Journal of the Jane Austen Society of America, Vol. 27 (2005), pp. 219-33.

-- "'A-Killing Their Children With Safety’: Maternal Indentity and Transgression in Swift and Defoe,” Lewd and Notorious: Female Transgression in the Eighteenth Century, edited by Katharine Kittredge (Ann Arbor: University of Michigan Press, 2003), pp. 258-82.
+- "'A-Killing Their Children With Safety’: Maternal Identity and Transgression in Swift and Defoe,” in Lewd and Notorious: Female Transgression in the Eighteenth Century, ed. by Katharine Kittredge (Ann Arbor: University of Michigan Press, 2003), pp. 258-82.